marios-zindilis/website-sources/posts/dirname/index.md

 ---
 title: dirname
-Description: Notes and links on dirname
+description: Notes and links on dirname
 first-published: 2014-04-08
 ---